Wednesday, December 18, 2024

 Discogs identifies the singers and players as Phil Featherstone on mandolin and sometimes harmonica, and Dempsey Jones on tiple, and as writer of their two-part dialog, "Uncle Abner and Elmer at the Rehearsal."

-I hope to find less scratchy transcriptions somewhere, but from what I can tell listening to these, the duet neatly illustrates my feelings about the two instruments... that the mandolin is better suited to melody playing while the Tiple works best as a rhythm-chord instrument, given its doubled and tripled strings and ukulele tuning.
+I hope to find more and better (less scratchy) transcriptions eventually, but from my early listening, the duet neatly illustrates my feelings about the two instruments... that the mandolin is better suited to melody or chord-melody playing, while the Tiple works best as a rhythm-chord instrument, given its doubled and tripled strings in ukulele tuning.

 Reminder to self: Put new strings on the tiple!
 When the steel string bronze windings wear out, leaving little gaps, those nice sliding chords you hear on this recording slice through the calluses on my favorite left hand fingertips and can leave behind little splinters of bronze wire.
 Ouch!